 The existence of gestural scalar implicatures was expected given standard theories.
 The theoretical situation is far more interesting when it comes to presuppositions: standard frameworks posit that presuppositions are triggered lexically.
 In other words, a speaker must store in her memory which presuppositions, if any, a given word triggers.
-This position is in part due to the absence of accepted theories of presupposition generation, despite various arguments that there exist 'triggering algorithms' that make it possible to deduce the presupposition of an expression once one knows its bivalent (i.e. classical, non-presuppositional) semantics, enriched in some cases with a set of scalar alternatives (see Stalnaker 1974, Simons 2001, 2003, Abusch 2010, Chemla 2010, Simons et al. 2010, Abrusán 2011, Romoli 2014, Tonhauser et al. 2013).
-It is thus interesting to note that some gestures trigger presuppositions (Schlenker 2016a), and that anti-presuppositions (due to Maximize Presupposition) seem to exist as well.
+This position is in part due to the absence of accepted theories of presupposition generation, despite various arguments that there exist 'triggering algorithms' that make it possible to deduce the presupposition of an expression once one knows its bivalent (i.e. classical, non-presuppositional) semantics, enriched in some cases with a set of scalar alternatives (see Grice 1981, Stalnaker 1974, Abbott 2000, Simons 2003, Abusch 2010, Schlenker 2010, Chemla 2010, Simons et al. 2010, Abrusán 2011, Romoli 2015, Tonhauser et al. 2013).
+It is thus interesting to note that some gestures trigger presuppositions (Schlenker to appear b), and that anti-presuppositions (due to Maximize Presupposition) seem to exist as well.